JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/object_instancer.rst

-Object instancer
+Object Instancer
 ================

 .. image:: object_instancer.png

-The object instancer node takes an object as input and create a specified number of instances.
+The object instancer node is one of the most important nodes in AN.
+It allows you to create replicates of existing objects or completely new objects.

-The new instances with the **applied** position, rotation and scale.
+Limitations:

-Combined with loops and transformation matrices, you can achieve some pretty extrordinary results.
+    * The node is not allowed to be in a subprogram